 The Lost Child

 The Lost Child appears to be ignoring the problem completely.
 If there is a fight, with yelling and screaming, the Lost Child will often be absent.
 He or she is typically perceived as the “good” child because he or she spends so much time alone with books or involved in isolated activities.
 While the Lost Child will ultimately be unsuccessful at drawing attention away from the family issues, he or she will avoid personal stress.

 The Mascot uses humor as a means to escape from the pain of the problems in the family.
 He or she will often act out by “clowning around,” cracking jokes, or making light of serious situations.
 While the Mascot can certainly help lighten up a desperate situation, the real intent is to ease tension, keep the peace, and serve as a distraction.

-We also help clients and family members to make amends and heal from past events that have caused pain and resentment.
+We also help students and family members to make amends and heal from past events that have caused pain and resentment.

 While the work accomplished in primary treatment is vital, ongoing family therapy is essential to “launching” a troubled young adult effectively.
 We feel that young adult transitional programs that do not address these roles and dynamics are “missing the boat.”

-We will help you and your family to create healthier roles and more satisfying dynamics, all while helping the client to develop healthy adult relationships with each family member.
+We will help you and your family to create healthier roles and more satisfying dynamics, all while helping the Student to develop healthy adult relationships with each family member.

 Family Therapy And Coaching

 Red Mountain Sedona is a premier young adult transition program, built on the shoulders of some of the most experienced and well-respected individuals in the field of young adult treatment.
 Most of our core staff has worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.